King County, Washington

 Transfer of development rights program

 Learn how individuals can buy and sell residential development rights to preserve public benefits-- for example farms, forestlands, open space, regional trails and designated urban separator lands and habitat for threatened or endangered species.
 Owners benefit financially through the transfer of development rights to more appropriate areas while the public benefits through permanent preservation of these lands.

 Resource protection incentives

 Apply for tax reductions in rural King County in exchange for practices that benefit public interests.
-Includes the public benefit rating system (or PBRS) and timber land program.
+Includes the public benefit rating system or PBRS.

 King County surface water design manual

 Supporting documents and software to help engineers design storm drainage systems that cleanse stormwater and reduce flooding problems for downstream neighbors.
 Architectural tips to help design attractive stormwater ponds can be found by reading the Integrated Pond.

 Stormwater pollution prevention manual

 Look up best practices to apply on business and multifamily lands to help control stormwater pollution, to avoid fouling lakes, streams and Puget Sound.